dlt-science/science-notes/blogs/POSupd/POSupd.md

 | Cardano (PoS)         | Jul-20  | Pool operator/ delegator     | Epoch (5 days)   | NO       | Pledge factor/ saturation              |
 | Polkadot (NPoS)       | May-20  | Validator/ Nominator/ Collator| Era (24 hours)   | YES      | Era points/ equally distribute         |

-## Decentralization of Reward Distribution
+## Decentralisation of Reward Distribution

-To evaluate the decentralization of reward distribution, particularly the distribution of wealth among participants, two primary metrics are employed:
+To evaluate the decentralisation of reward distribution, particularly the distribution of wealth among participants, two primary metrics are employed:

 ### Gini index

 The Gini index is the most frequently used inequality index of income or wealth distribution among a nation's population.
 It can theoretically range from 0 (complete equality) to 1 (complete inequality, where one participant possesses everything while others have nothing).
 In PoW-based systems, the Gini index measures the inequality of mining revenue distribution among miners.
 The Gini index is applied to the stakes and rewards of validators as:

-\[
+$$
 G = \frac{\sum_{i=1}^{N} \sum_{j=1}^{N} |x_i - x_j|}{2n \sum_{i=1}^{N} x_i}
-\]
+$$
+$$

-where \(x_i\) is the stake or reward of a validator \(i\), and there are \(N\) validators.
+\text{where } x_i \text{ is the stake or reward of a validator } i \text{, and there are } N \text{ validators.}
+$$

 ### Nakamoto Coefficient

-The Nakamoto Coefficient quantifies decentralization by specifying the number of participants needed to compromise the system.
+The Nakamoto Coefficient quantifies decentralisation by specifying the number of participants needed to compromise the system.
 In this setting, it is based on the stakes of validators.
 It specifies the minimum share of participants required to hold more than 50% of the staking power.
-A higher Nakamoto Coefficient indicates better decentralization of the protocol.
+A higher Nakamoto Coefficient indicates better decentralisation of the protocol.
 It's expressed as:

-\[
+$$
+\
 N_c = \frac{1}{n}\min \left( k \in [1,2,...,K] : S^{-1} \sum_{i=1}^{k} s_i > 0.5 \right)
-\]

-where \(s_i\) is the stake of validator \(i\) and there are \(N\) validators.
+\text{where } s_i \text{ is the stake of validator } i \text{ and there are } N \text{ validators.}
+\
+$$

 Diving deeper into the landscape, Polkadot and Cardano present contrasting approaches.
 Despite its limited set of validators, Polkadot has seen substantial growth in stake pools.
 On the other hand, with an unlimited validator set, Cardano recently noted that only around 40% of its pools receive rewards in each epoch.
-When analyzing the distribution patterns, Polkadot emerges as a leading player in both stake and reward distribution.
-Its design, which emphasizes equal reward distribution, has resulted in the lowest Gini Index and the most substantial Nakamoto Coefficient.
+When analysing the distribution patterns, Polkadot emerges as a leading player in both stake and reward distribution.
+Its design, which emphasises equal reward distribution, has resulted in the lowest Gini Index and the most substantial Nakamoto Coefficient.
 In contrast, Cardano, despite its open validator set, exhibits a relatively high level of inequality.

-In essence, how PoS is implemented plays a crucial role in determining both its equality and decentralization.
+In essence, how PoS is implemented plays a crucial role in determining both its equality and decentralisation.

 ## General Framework of PoS Modeling

-To clarify components that characterize the staking and reward of PoS protocols and develop an evaluation framework for better protocol design, an extensible framework of modeling (D)PoSs is introduced by Dr. Li.
+To clarify components that characterise the staking and reward of PoS protocols and develop an evaluation framework for better protocol design, an extensible framework of modeling (D)PoSs is introduced by Dr. Li.
 The framework process is split into three parts:

 1) Planning the total reward before the reward period;
 2) Designing the staking behaviors and the reward distribution during the reward period;